“The Burbs” Shamel Ash and Sycamore

 Click on pictures to enlarge.

 This is the other concert that Ric wanted.
-We equipped it with a low G and boy does it sound nice.
+We equipped it with a high G and boy does it sound nice.
 A customer grabbed it out of the case as I delivered it and played it while the 3 of us talked for about a half hour.
 I sounded wonderful.

 This ukulele is almost entirely made of materials harvested from the streets and yards of neighborhoods in Southern California.
 The only parts that are not from urban areas are the Amazon Rosewood fretboard and bridge.